ArtOfIllusion/ArtOfIllusion/docs/Building.md

 ## Quickstart for the experienced developer:

- * Run `millw launch` to build and launch the main application.
+ * `millw run` builds and launchs the main application.
 You can pass additional arguments to the JVM, such as `-Xmx=` values and debug transport linkages.
- * `mill _.test` to run the test suites
+ * `mill _.test` runs the test suites.
- * `mill clean` to clear interim build artifacts and force a complete build on the next run.
+ * `mill clean` clears interim build artifacts and forces a complete build on the next run.
  * There is a very thin ant wrapper in `build.xml`.
 The targets there are intended to ease integration with IDEs, particularly Intellij Idea